How to Check a Vehicle for a Tracker

 - Connected via the OBD port

-Step-by-Step: How to Check a Vehicle for a Tracker
+Step by Step: How to Check a Vehicle for a Tracker

-Step 1: Use Your Smartphone to Scan for Bluetooth Trackers
+Step 1: Scan for Bluetooth Trackers

-For iPhone Users
+For iPhone users

-- Check for safety alerts
+- Check for safety alerts in the Find My app

 - Follow on-screen instructions if an unknown tracker is detected

-For Android Users
+For Android users

-- Install a tracker detection app compatible with AirTag-style devices
+- Use a compatible tracker detection app

-Step 2: Conduct a Visual Exterior Inspection
+Step 2: Check the Exterior

 - Under wheel arches